atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 *Isometric view of curb ramp with sloped sides describing the required length of the slope and measurement method (10x the curb height, measured at the face of the curb).*

+###### X02.4.9.2 Curb returns

-**X02.4.9.2 Curb returns.** Curb ramps with returned curbs shall be permitted where pedestrians would not normally walk across the curb ramp.
+Curb ramps with returned curbs shall be permitted where pedestrians would not normally walk across the curb ramp.

 **Discussion:** Flares are not necessary where pedestrians would not be expected to cross the edges of curb ramps, such as in medians or where there is landscaping or a fixed obstruction blocking such circulation.

+###### X02.4.9.3 Diverging grades

-**X02.4.9.3 Diverging grades.** Where a public sidewalk diverges, with only part becoming a *transition ramp*, the area where the surface *grades* diverge shall be protected with clearly defined surfaces such as landscaping, railings, or other fixed barriers.
+Where a public sidewalk diverges, with only part becoming a *transition ramp*, the area where the surface *grades* diverge shall be protected with clearly defined surfaces such as landscaping, railings, or other fixed barriers.

+###### X02.4.9.4 Curb placement

-**X02.4.9.4 Curb placement.** Curbs may be used to separate landscaping or other features from landings but should not be placed so as to block permitted travel to an unimproved surface.
+Curbs may be used to separate landscaping or other features from landings but should not be placed so as to block permitted travel to an unimproved surface.

 **Discussion:** At some corners, there is an improved sidewalk entering from one direction, and an unimproved pedestrian path behind the curb entering from the other direction.
 The landings should not be built with curbing around the back that would be a barrier to travel on the unimproved surface.

-**X02.4.10 Surfaces.**\
+##### X02.4.10 Surfaces

 The surface of *curb ramps* and landings shall be stable, firm and slip resistant and shall lie generally in a continuous plane with a minimum of surface warping.
 Gratings, access covers and similar surfaces shall not be located on curb ramps, *transition ramps*, landings, or gutter pans at the *sidewalk/street transition*.

 **Discussion:** The surface requirements for curb ramps and landings in the public right-of-way are consistent with the surface requirements in proposed ADAAG.

-**X02.4.11 Vertical grade breaks and lips.**\
+##### X02.4.11 Vertical grade breaks and lips

 There shall be no vertical change in level on a *curb ramp* or *transition ramp*, on a *flare*, in a landing, in the gutter pan at a *sidewalk/street transition*, or between curb ramps, flares, landings, gutter pans, and adjacent *public sidewalk* and road elements.

 **Discussion:** This proposed standard prohibits vertical changes in level in other transitional areas such as flare/ramp, flare/sidewalk, ramp/landing, ramp/sidewalk, landing/sidewalk, and gutter/pavement.
 All connections must be flush, within reasonable construction tolerances.